jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/utilities/README.md

 #

-HD Graphics 5500

-- An old method for configuring DVMT pre allocated memory if your system is stuck at 32MB in the BIOS.
-I personally have an unlocked BIOS so I can change mine to whatever now.
-I reccomend unlocking you BIOS which can be done from BIOS-Mods.com along with an SPI programmer and a clip.

-#

 Hotpatching

 - All of my current files used for HotPatching Lenovo ThinkPad T450 and a bunch of other ".dsl" files which can be used as well.

-#

-maciASL Patches

-- Different patches for maciASL (static patching DSDT).

 #